Current Review of Children’s Rights in Canada

 CCRC Fact sheets and Research Documents

 During 2019, members of the CCRC and partner organizations will produce easy-to-read fact sheets of themes and important issues in this review.
 Each fact sheet will be linked to research documents prepared by persons with expertise in that area of children’s rights.
 Sharing knowledge and analysis is the goal of these pages

 If you have information and analysis that relates to children’s rights in Canada, the CCRC is interested in hearing from you.
 To share information you have, or get further information about CCRC plans for the 2018 Review, send a message to email@example.com.

 Raising the Bar for Canada’s Report

-In anticipation of Canada’s official report, the CCRC sets out expectations for five central components to make progress in Canada.
+In anticipation of Canada’s official report, the CCRC set out reasonable expectations for five central components to make progress in Canada.

-Check this overview of progress on the recommendations from the 2012 review, as of November, 2017.
+In 2016 the CCRC prepared an overview of progress on the recommendations from the 2012 review, as of November, 2016.

 If you would like more detailed information or discuss how you can contribute and work with others, please send a message to firstname.lastname@example.org.